zhiqwang/yolort/README.md

                                    [--updated_checkpoint_path ./checkpoints/yolov5/yolov5s.pt]
 ```

-### ✨ `PyTorch` Interface
+### ✨ Inference on `PyTorch` backend

-The `detect.py` reads a image source and does inference, you can also check for the more details in [inference-pytorch-export-libtorch](notebooks/inference-pytorch-export-libtorch.ipynb) notebook.
+Using `detect.py` to read a source image and detect its objects, you can also check for the more details in [inference-pytorch-export-libtorch](notebooks/inference-pytorch-export-libtorch.ipynb) notebook.

 ```bash
 python -m detect [--model_cfg ./models/yolov5s.yaml]